-Figure 17 on page 143 shows the processing parameters.
+• Figure 18 on page 183 shows the processing parameters.
 Note that all of the parameters that are required to process an input file are not shown in the example.
 See your Xenos documentation for a complete list of processing parameters, options, and data values and more detailed information.

-- 1. The script variable NumberOfFields determines the number of index fields. - 2.
-The script variables Field.1 and Field.2 identify the names and locations of the index fields, using the text string coordinates that were generated in "Generating the locations of text strings on a page" on page 137. - 3.
+- The script variable NumberOfFields determines the number of index fields. - 2.
+The script variables Field.1 and Field.2 identify the names and locations of the index fields, using the text string coordinates that were generated in "Generating the locations of text strings on a page" on page 177. - 3.
 The fieldlocate parameter determines the anchor character string that the Xenos transform will search for.
 The Xenos transform will locate the index fields based on the location of the anchor string. - 4.
 The fieldbase parameters identify the locations of index fields using the specified offset from the anchor string. - 5.
-The fieldname parameters identify the names of the index fields. - The STARTPAGE and STOPPAGE parameters determine how many pages of the input file to process.
+The fieldname parameters identify the names of the index fields. - 6.
+The STARTPAGE and STOPPAGE parameters determine how many pages of the input file to process.
 In the example, the entire input file is processed.
 Note: The input data must contain the information that the JS program uses to determine when one page ends and another page begins.
-For example, if the input data contains carriage control characters, then a Skip-to-Channel One carriage control character signals the beginning of a new page.

-- 7. The absence of the FDDLOUTPUT parameter means that the JS program will not generate the text strings and the location information. - 8.
-For information regarding the FieldLocate, FieldName, and FieldBase parameters, refer to your Xenos documentation. - Figure 18 on page 145 shows the script file. - Figure 19 on page 149 shows the OnDemand generic index file that was created by the script file.
+For example, if the input data contains carriage control characters, then a Skip-to-Channel One carriage control character signals the beginning of a new page. - 7.
+The absence of the FDDLOUTPUT parameter means that the JS program will not generate the text strings and the location information. - 8.
+For information regarding the FieldLocate, FieldName, and FieldBase parameters, refer to your Xenos documentation. - Figure 19 on page 185 shows the script file.
+Note: The script file inserts a line delimiter at the end of each line that is written to the index file.
+The example script file uses the line delimiter for Windows systems X'0D0A' (Carriage Return and Line Feed characters).
+For UNIX systems, the line delimiter is X'0A' (Line Feed character). - Figure 20 on page 189 shows the OnDemand generic index file that was created by the script file.

 '''

 / Sample indexing parameters for META2PDF transform /

 JS:

 / DM Script Library - XG supplied functions /

-fddmslib = 'c:\program files\documorph\dmsl.lib'
+fddmslib = 'c:\program files\xenos\dmsl.lib'

 scriptvar = ('Parser', 'META')

 scriptvar = ('Generator', 'PDF')

 scriptvar = ('NumberOfFields', 2)

 scriptvar = ('Field.1','Name')

 scriptvar = ('Field.2', 'Policy')

 METADL-METAP:

 / Metacode Parser Options /

 startjdl = GTIJDL

 startjde = START

 startpage = 0

 stoppage = 0

 position = WORD

 native = NO

 = YES

 shade = NONE

 dashline = NO

 1dmethod = LARGEST

 cctran

 = NONE

 / File Defs /

+fdfnt

-fdfnt = 'c:\documorph\resources\meta\%s.fnt'
+= 'c:\program files\xenos\resources\meta\%s.fnt'

-fdjsl = 'c:\documorph\resources\meta\%s.jsl'
+fdjsl = 'c:\program files\xenos\resources\meta\%s.jsl'

 respectshift = NO

 '''

 '''

 / MTA2PDF Options /

-fdfonttab = 'c:\documorph\sampletests\meta2pdf\newfont.tab'
+fdfonttab = 'c:\program files\xenos\meta2pdf\newfont.tab'

 PDFGEN-PDFOUT:

 / PDF Out Generator Options /

 / output file name being set in the script /

 offset

 = (0,0)

 scaleby

 = 100

 border

 = NONE

 = (NONE, NONE, NONE)

 compress

 orient

 = AUTO

 pdfauthor = 'Xenos Group'

 pdfopenact = '/FitH 800'

 bmorder

 = (AsIs, AsIs, AsIs)

 METADL-DLIST:

 parmdpi

 = 300

 pagefilter = all

 resfilter = all

 fieldname

 = (PAGE)

 fieldword

 = (20, and, %20)

 fieldphrase = (%500, OneSpace)

 fieldpara

 = (%500)

 / field 1 - extract name /

 fieldlocate = ('InsName', 'Insured')

 fieldname

 = ('Name')

 = ('InsName', +275,

 fieldbase

 ' = ' ,

 -35,

 '=',

 '=',

 +800,

 +30)

 / field 2 - extract policy number /

 fieldname

 = ('Policy')

 = ('InsName', +300,

 fieldbase

 '=',

 '=',

 +100,

 +800,

 '=',

 +170)

 '''